LIVE INTERVIEWS: THE CONSCIOUS CONSULTANT HOUR

 Ms. Benjamin holds an undergraduate degree in English and Education, a Master of Arts degree in English, and has pursued doctoral studies in Education and Psychology at New York University, and holds certificates in The McKenzie Method and Programmed Dreams.

-Hollace L. Bristol is currently a senior evaluation specialist for Professional Evaluation and Assessment Consultants in Flagstaff, AZ, serving as external evaluator on federally-

-Her previous positions include Associate Superintendent of Schools for Coconino County,
+Hollace L. Bristol is currently a senior evaluation specialist for Professional Evaluation and Assessment Consultants in Flagstaff, Arizona, serving as external evaluator on federally- Her previous positions include Associate Superintendent of Schools for Coconino County,